Medical Imaging Datasets: Drivers of AI in Healthcare

 #4 - UK Biobank

 It is a vast biomedical database containing health data and biological samples from 500,000 participants in the United Kingdom, used for research on numerous diseases.
+The UK Biobank is a major national study supported by national institutes, providing valuable resources for scientific and health research.

 #5 - TCGA (The Cancer Genome Atlas)